jrandj/stock-backtester/README.md

 # Stock-Backtester

 Stock-backtester is a Python application for testing trading strategies against historical data.
+Running core.py will test strategies of buying and selling a stock based on technical indicators.
+Buy signals are generated using:
+* Volume above 20 day moving average
+* Close price change compared to previous day

+Sell signals are generated using:
+* Profit required from position

+The minimum, maximum and step size for the strategy parameters is defined in the required_profit, required_pct_change_max and required_volume arrays in config.py.

+### Output
+The output is stored in three SQL DB tables.

 ## Getting Started